 Trend 1: More money and more complexity

-Federal and State Governments invest $10Bn+ annually in science and innovation.
-This is comparable to other developed economies as a percent of GDP (Ferris, 2017).
+Federal and State Governments invests $10Bn+ annually in science and innovation and is on a par with other developed economies as a percent of GDP (Ferris, 2017).
 Government support for incubators and accelerators backed by VC’s occupies one end of the spectrum.
 At the other end funding is available to support established businesses collaborating with research partners.
-We see more money being invested from Government and increasing complexity across the innovation programme landscape.
+We see more money being invested from Government and more complexity across the programme landscape.

 Trend 2: Growth in funding for research collaborations